finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 };
 ```

 Now, let's use it on our server.
-Open `server.js` file again and add the following code:
+Open up the `server.js` file again and add the following code:

 ```js{2,4,10-13,16,20}
 // server.js